JMcbeath1966/walking-womens-football/readme.md

 ### Returning Visitor Goals

-1. As a Returning Visitor, I want to find the any changes.
+1. As a Returning Visitor, I want to find future fixtures and results easily.

     * These are clearly shown in the banner message <!--IS THIS RELEVANT WITHIN THE SIGN UP MESSAGE>
     * They will be directed to a page with another hero image and call to action.

-2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+2. As a Returning Visitor, I want to find the best way to use social media.

     * The navigation bar clearly highlights the "Contact Us" Page. <!--internal link to "Contact Us" page or change tab to sign up/contact us combined?-->
     * Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.